Elie-A-98/yeager-dapp/README.md

 # Announcement

 Please note that this project took me 1 week in total.
-I took some time to research and I was working on another some projects in parallel which forced me to shift my focus away at some times
+I took some time to research and I was working on another project in parallel which forced me to shift my focus away at some times

-**That being said please I gave this project high priority and attention.
+**That being said I gave this project priority and attention.
 I invested time to ensure that my skills were fully represented before sumitting and that I am happy with the result**

 # Live Application